ocean-tracking-network/otn_field_reporting_standards/_episodes/03-inventory.md

 - Use the left-hand menu, choose `People`
 - There are two options to create a User:
 	1. Clone an existing User by clicking on its name and choosing `Clone User` from the right-hand menu
-	2. Create a new user by clicking `Create New` on the current user dashboard page
+	1. Create a new user by clicking `Create New` on the current user dashboard page
 - Either way, to create a User you need to fill out the following mandatory fields:
 	* Firstname = project collectioncode
 	* Username = project collectioncode
+	* Email = if required, put otndc@dal.ca here
 	* Password = anything random! no one will need to login
 	* Confirm Password = match above! no one will need to login
 	* Unselect the "Login enabled" button - no one will need to login